 The situation in Gaza and Israel is fast-moving and at times confusing.
 Here's what's happening, and what you can do to help.

-Having declared a “total siege” on Gaza, the Government of Israel has displaced almost 90 percent of the population and severed Palestinians in Gaza from water, food, shelter, electricity, fuel, and other vital supplies.
-People are consequently facing starvation, death, and disease.
+Since the events of October 2023 that started the conflict, the Government of Israel declared a “total siege” on Gaza.
+The conflict has displaced almost 90 percent of the population and severed Palestinians in Gaza from water, food, shelter, electricity, fuel, and other vital supplies.
+People in Gaza have faced starvation, death, and disease.

 How much food is getting into Gaza?